chihyinyang/DesignPatterns-Swift/README.md

 # DesignPatterns-Swift
-After working as an iOS developer for 2 years, I think the most important that make the code more readable is to build a good structure.
-And design patterns will bring the ideas.
+After working as an iOS developer for 2 years, I think the most important thing to efficiently maintain the apps in programming, is to build a good structure, and design patterns will bring the ideas.
+That's the main reason I wrote down the notes about design patterns here.
+If there is any better descriptions or examples, please feel free let me know, i will super appreciate your help 🫶🏻.